MathOptInterface: a data structure for mathematical optimization problems

 \revision{On one hand, the intended scope of the new abstraction was relatively narrow.
 At a minimum, MathOptInterface needed to support all the problem classes that JuMP supported at the time (via \texttt{MathProgBase}) and combinations thereof.
 We did not try to cover new paradigms like multi-level or stochastic optimization.
 Additionally, because of the complexities surrounding automatic differentiation, we deferred first-class support for nonlinear programming for future work.
 Finally, we were willing to accept some trade-off in performance for simplicity of the design, although we have taken care to ensure that the abstraction layer does not induce a bottleneck in the solve process.}

+\revisionb{On the other hand, the experience writing of \texttt{MathProgBase} led us to two important design principles that underlie the aspects of MathOptInterface covered in this paper: \begin{itemize} \item[(i)] MathOptInterface should be \textit{extensible} to new types of constraints. \item[(ii)] MathOptInterface should expose the tension that exists between the generality of how users expect to express models, and the rigidity of how solvers expect to receive models. \end{itemize}}

-\revision{On the other hand, \textit{extensibility} in the types of constraints supported was a key requirement.
-We had learned from JuMP development under the former \texttt{MathProgBase} interface that the set of possible constraints that users want to model can overwhelm our ability as a small team of open-source developers to accommodate.
+\revisionb{With regard to extensibility,} \revision{we had learned from JuMP development under the former \texttt{MathProgBase} interface that the set of possible constraints that users want to model can overwhelm our ability as a small team of open-source developers to accommodate.
 For example, we did not manage to support indicator or complementarity constraints in \texttt{MathProgBase} because doing so would have required simultaneous invasive changes in \texttt{MathProgBase} and JuMP, a task effectively too large for even a committed contributor who was not part of the core team.
 A goal for \texttt{MathOptInterface} was to have a well-documented and accessible structure for introducing new constraint types that required few, if any, changes to JuMP.
 We settled on a very \textit{regular} representation for constraints (and for other aspects of the abstraction), so much so that JuMP can process new types of constraints defined in add-on packages.}